 A note about personal or sensitive information: Many businesses routinely encounter correspondence that features confidential information or materials that warrant privacy concerns.
 Shredding paper is often the first course of action for sensitive mail.
 Unfortunately, shredded paper is often not accepted by haulers for its reduced value and proclivity for becoming lost or contaminated in the mechanical sorting process.

 Our suggestion?
 If sensitive information can be manually clipped or blacked out from documents, do so and recycle the remainder.
-If not, find a data security company who actually recycles the scraps, like Iron Mountain.
+If not, find a data security company that actually recycles the scraps, like Iron Mountain.

 What Mail is Not Recyclable?